Feyerabend/vm/jvm2/README.md

 | `ldc`           |   18    | 12    | **00010010** |   push a constant #index from a constant pool (String, int, float, Class, java.lang.invoke.MethodType, java.lang.invoke.MethodHandle, or a dynamically-computed constant) onto the stack  |
 | `invokevirtual` |   177   | b6    | **10110110** |  invoke virtual method on object objectref and puts the result on the stack (might be void); the method is identified by method reference index in constant pool (indexbyte1 << 8 \| indexbyte2) |

+A can be deduced an interpretation of a program here is collecting items from the pool and manipulating them in different ways.

+There are naturally other operations such as aritmetic that works more directly from the code itself, and not so much using the pool.

 ### the simplest of implementations

-A Python implementation running *only* the simplest of Java programs (above) shows how the principles works.[^jvmimpl]
+A Python implementation 'main.py' running *only* the simplest of Java programs (above) shows how the principles works.[^jvmimpl]

-[^jvmimpl]: I'm most grateful for the implementation given at: https://github.com/phoro3/python_jvm, from which I have borrowed heavely.
+[^jvmimpl]: I'm most grateful for the implementation given at: https://github.com/phoro3/python_jvm, from which I have borrowed heavily.

 The hierachical structure of some referenced (native) classes, methods and fields thus can be illustrated as: